ankyra/escape/README.md

 * Use the same delivery process for different tools and layers: deploy your infrastructure and container code like you deploy your application code.
 * Manage multiple environments: promote from Dev to Prod.
-* Composition: break your platform up into logical components and compose them into a cohesive platform.
+* Composition: break your application up into logical components and compose them into a cohesive platform.
-* Simplify configuration management
+* Simplify configuration management; programmatically define and wire up a component's inputs and outputs.
 * Operate running deployments
 * Create self-documenting environments and releases

 This repository contains the official Escape client.
 The Escape Inventory can be found [here](https://github.com/ankyra/escape-inventory).

+## Usage and Documentation

+See the [Escape Docs](https://escape.ankyra.io/docs/) for the full documentation.

 ## Downloads